Loading...

 How to use this template

-2. 2.
-Fill in the final pay amounts from payroll, including gross final pay, accrued PTO payout if applicable, deductions, and net final pay.
+2. Fill in the final pay date, gross final wages, PTO payout amount, lawful deductions, and net amount received using numeric and date fields that match the data.

 Best practices